05.20.24 | Leader Development, Congregational Development, Discipleship Formation

 Q: What criteria will be used to choose the churches to be a part of a Catalyst Cohort?

-A: We will be using the information submitted in the application to determine if a church would benefit from participation in a cohort and is healthy enough to be able to participate meaningfully.
+A: We will be using the information submitted in the application to determine if a church would benefit from participation in the Catalyst Initiative and is healthy enough to be able to participate meaningfully.
 We will be conducting interviews with those who appear ready to complete the discernment process.
+Those that aren't yet ready to engage in Catalyst have found starting with the Readiness Initiative helpful first to get ready for Catalyst.

 Q: How do you define a healthy church?
 How do we know if our congregation is healthy enough to be considered?